MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/properties/devenv-images-property.md

 A list of comma-separated strings that represents paths to image files.
 The default is blank, with no images being used by the control add-in.

+The path string can be a combination of a valid literal path and wildcard characters (* and ?), but it does not support regular expressions.

 ## Remarks

 The Images property specifies image resources that are referenced by the control add-in scripts.
 Any specified images must be of a supported web format and extension, such as .PNG or .GIF.